 There were several public meetings and workshops to discuss the Survey and Application for historic status as they were being prepared, the benefits of designation, and the Tax Credit Programs available to structures in historic Districts.

-- Town Hall Exterior Renovation – The Town Hall is one of Hillsdale’s most architecturally distinctive historic buildings.
-The restoration of the slate roof, mortar, brick parapets are expected to be completed by January 2014.
-The columns and windows will be restored in the spring 2014.
+The Town Hall is one of Hillsdale’s most architecturally distinctive historic buildings.
+The restoration of the slate roof, mortar, brick parapets were completed in spring 2014.
+The columns and windows were completed in the fall 2014.
+The exterior was completed in 2015.

 Support for Historic Hillsdale